 Evening Primrose Oil is a highly recommended way to induce labor naturally by midwives.
 It has had proven success for many moms!
 It can be taken orally and bought at most local pharmacies.

 Red Raspberry Leaf Tea

-Red Rasberry Leaf Tea is most effective when you drink it daily throughout your pregnancy- or at least starting in the third trimester.
+Red Rasberry Leaf Tea is most effective when you drink it daily throughout the third trimester of your pregnancy- or at least starting in the third trimester.

-Aloha to pineapple as it is said to induce labor and has some science behind it.
-During a study- doctors have found that pineapple can cause uterine contractions as well as the ripening of the cervix.
+Say Aloha to pineapple as it is said to induce labor.
+This method actually has some science behind it.
+During a study, doctors found that pineapple can cause uterine contractions as well as the ripening of the cervix.

-When to visit the Doctor!
+When to Visit the Doctor!